Responsive Navbar

 Mark

-4.2.a - Culturally and linguistically sustaining practices and resources include funds of knowledge, high level expectations and goal setting that fosters critical consciousness addressing issues of social inequities
+4.2.a - Linguistically Sustaining Practices and resources include funds of knowledge, high level expectations and goal setting that fosters critical consciousness addressing issues of access to educational opportunities.

 Mark

-4.2.b - Communicate expectations for and monitor implementation of culturally and linguistically sustaining practices
+4.2.b - Communicate expectations for and monitor implementation of Linguistically Sustaining Practices.

 Mark

-4.2.c - Culturally and linguistically sustaining practices are included in daily lessons, across content areas and grade levels
+4.2.c - Linguistically Sustaining Practices are included in daily lessons, across content areas and grade levels.

 4.3

-Biliteracy instruction included in all areas of instruction: content, literacy, sociocultural and language by building on authentic connections and metalinguistic analysis
+Biliteracy instruction included in all areas of instruction: content, literacy, global awareness, and language by building on authentic connections and metalinguistic analysis.

 Mark